 Niacin (By mouth)

-Lowers cholesterol and triglyceride levels in the blood and treats niacin deficiency (pellagra).
-Also reduces heart attack risk and narrowing of the arteries in people who have heart disease.
-This medicine is a vitamin (B3).
+Treats high cholesterol and triglyceride levels and niacin deficiency.
+Also reduces heart attack risk and slows narrowing of the arteries.

 GNC Niacin 250, GNC Niacinamide 100, Good Neighbor Pharmacy Natural Niacin, Nature's Blend Niacin, Niacor, Niaspan, PharmAssure Niacin, Rite Aid Niacin, Rite Aid Niacin 500, Slo-Niacin